cloudnative-pg/charts/charts/cluster/README.md

 ```

 Each backup adapter takes it's own set of parameters, listed in the [Configuration options](#Configuration-options) section
 below.
-Refer to the table for the full list of parameters and place the configuration under the appropriate key: `backup.s3`,
+Refer to the table for the full list of parameters and place the configuration under the appropriate key:
-`backup.azure`, or `backup.google`.
+`backups.objectStorage.providerSettings.s3`, `backups.objectStorage.providerSettings.azure` or `backups.objectStorage.providerSettings.google`.

 Recovery
 --------